-DVD-ROM: For installing/removing the DVD-ROM drive, you will need to gain access to the inside of the server by removing the top cover of the chassis.
+DVD-ROM: A DVD drive is included as an option only with the 6037R-TXRF.
+For installing/removing the DVD-ROM drive, you will need to gain access to the inside of the server by removing the top cover of the chassis.
 Proceed to the "DVD-ROM Installation" section later in this chapter for instructions.